Publishing XML Events via MQTT

 Notes¶

-If you need to edit this application while it is running, stop the application, Save
+If you need to edit this application while it is running, stop the application, Save -> Start.

-is logged, it could be due to port 1883, which is defined in the Siddhi application.
+If the message "LowProductionAlertStream' stream could not connect to 'localhost:1883" is logged, it could be due to port 1883, which is defined in the Siddhi application.
 This port is already being used by a different program.
 To resolve this issue, please do the following:

 - Stop this Siddhi application (click 'Run' on the menu bar -> 'Stop').